 Eva is an art historian and curator.
 She has a PhD in Art History from SOAS, University of London.
-Her research concentrates on performance art and conceptualism as transnational media, particularly in South and Southeast Asia and their diasporas in Europe.
-She is currently the Goethe Institute Postdoctoral Fellow at Haus der Kunst in Munich, developing a research project on performance art in Southeast Asia.
+Her research focuses on transnational performance and conceptual art practices, particularly connecting Asia and Europe.
+She is currently a Postdoctoral Fellow of the Paul Mellon Centre for Studies in British Art.
+In 2018-19, she was the Goethe-Institut Postdoctoral Fellow at Haus der Kunst in Munich where she co-curated the exhibition 'Archives in Residence: Southeast Asia Performance Collection' and organised the symposium 'Pathways of Performativity in Contemporary Southeast Asian Art'.
 She was previously a Visiting Research Fellow (2016) and Adjunct Researcher (2017-18) for the Tate Research Centre: Asia, with a focus on conceptual and performative practices in Philippine art during the 1960s-80s.

 Noel Ed De Leon